Shalyne-K/alx-low_level_programming/0x00-hello_world/README.md

-Compile a C file but do not link
+Generate assembly code of a C code